microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

 ## Overview

 `flaml.AutoML` is a class for task-oriented AutoML.
 It can be used as a scikit-learn style estimator with the standard `fit` and `predict` functions.
-The minimal input from users is the training data and the task type.
+The minimal inputs from users are the training data and the task type.

 * Training data:
     - numpy array.
 When the input data are stored in numpy array, they are passed to `fit()` as `X_train` and `y_train`.